 While major diplomatic initiatives such as the Bandung conference have gained scholarly attention in recent years, there is little study of the way in which non-state actors throughout the Global South interacted and conversed with each other – not in the key sites of international diplomacy, but through journeys, private initiatives, personal communication, and underground or lesser-known conferences and gatherings.

 Rather than view this era through the lens of international diplomacy or particular nation-states, the ‘Afro-Asian Networks’ research collaboration explores transnational networks of affinity at the non-state level, through the lived experiences of activist, artistic, and intellectual communities participating in a widening world of global connections.
 By bringing together scholars working on a number of different regions, the project breaks out of traditional national and regional frameworks to look at exchanges across Asia and Africa.
 This collaboration will provide the necessary framework to ask the following questions: How did Asian and African activists make use of transnational networks?
-What effects did soft power initiatives by the US, Soviet Union, and former colonisers have on these networks?
+What effects did soft power initiatives by the US and Soviet Union have on these networks?
 What role did mentalities of internationalism and cross-cultural exchange have on the formation of civil society in the decolonising Global South?
 Which particular issues were able to mobilise communities across borders and, conversely, what were the limits of transnational exchange in this period?

 The Lives of Cold War Afro-Asianism, forthcoming with Leiden University Press in November/December 2022!
 Pre-order your copy here.
 Featuring articles from our ‘Other Bandungs’ special issue, as well as exciting new chapters by Elisabeth Armstrong, Wildan Sena Utama, Taomo Zhou, Yasser Nasser, Amzah Adam, Tycho de Hoog, Adeline Broussant.